-What careers are there in the music industry that aren't in the spotlight?
+Love music but don't see yourself as a lead singer?
+Here's some careers available in the music industry that aren't in the spotlight.

 Record companies these days are huge business empires.
 No matter what you’re good at, there’s probably some need for people with that skill in the headquarters of every major record label.
 They'll need a bunch of accountants, lots of marketing people, public relations experts, talent scouts, and many more people to make sure the business runs smoothly and successfully...